Parallel Batch-Dynamic Minimum Spanning Forest and the Efficiency of Dynamic Agglomerative Graph Clustering: Parallel decremental MSF

 Define $b(t) = 8(\log n + t^2/\log n)$ and define the ETT augmentation function $f$ as

-For a skip list node in the ETT whose subsequence has vertices $S$, its augmented value $Q$ summarizes the weights of $\bigcup_{v \in S} N_{v,\ell}$, and its $t$ is bounded by the longest search path length from the node to a descendant. \Cref{app:ett-aug-example} walks through an example of this augmentation.
+For a skip list node in the ETT whose subsequence has vertices $S$, its augmented value $Q$ summarizes the weights of $\bigcup_{v \in S} N_{v,\ell}$, and its $t$ is bounded by the longest search path length from that node to a node representing some $v \in S$ at the bottom level of the skip list.
 Since the maximum path length in a skip list is $O(\log n)$ w.h.p.~\cite{demaine2004lecture}, we have $t = O(\log n)$ and $b(t) = O(\log n)$ for every summary w.h.p.
 By \cref{lem:quantile-combine}, the augmentation takes $O(\log^2 n)$ space per skip list node and runs in $O(\log^2 n)$ work and $O(\log \log n)$ span, all w.h.p.